Jot-codes/dots-hyphens-hashes/markdown.md

 1. Do not wake up.
 It is your cat scratching your coach.
 1. Fall asleep.
 1. Hear loud noise like something was collapsing.
+You are fully awaken, standing on your bed, your heart would jump out of the chest.
+It is just your cat throwing family pictures from a cupboard.
+1. Take a deep breath.
+1. Go to the kitchen.
+1. Feed the cat.
+1. Go back to the bed.
+It's 3:55 AM.
+1. Fall a sleep.